Education and Outreach: CH4 Connections and the Center for Methane Research (CMR)

 CH4 Connections Methane Emissions Conference

 National focus has escalated around characterizing and managing methane emissions.
-Better measurement of methane emissions is an essential first step but we also want to highlight the importance of measurement data being understandable and usable by the operators that are going to have to mitigate those emissions.
-The 8th annual CH4 Connections Methane Emissions Conference hosted by GTI Energy and the Energy Institute at Colorado State University will focus on how to effectively decarbonize our energy systems and the role of methane emission mitigation in these efforts.
-Taking place October 20-21, 2022 in Fort Collins, CO, the theme is Methane Emissions in the Spotlight – From Measurement to Mitigation.
+Better measurement of methane emissions is an essential first step so too, is the importance of measurement data being understandable and usable by the operators that are going to have to mitigate those emissions.
+The 12th annual CH4 Connections Methane Emissions Conference hosted by GTI Energy and the Energy Institute at Colorado State University and focuses on how to effectively decarbonize our energy systems and the role of methane emission mitigation in these efforts.
+The conference takes place on October 8-9, 2025, in Fort Collins, CO.

-This year’s agenda promises to be another robust and thought-provoking event in a long series of successful conferences.
+This year’s agenda will be another robust and thought-provoking event in a long series of successful conferences.
 The event unites representatives from the natural gas industry, research organizations, regulatory agencies, and technology vendors in one setting.
-Join us in an in-person conversation targeted at reducing methane emissions and carbon impacts through innovative technology solutions and methane emissions policy.
+Join us this year in a conversation targeted at reducing methane emissions and carbon impacts through innovative technology solutions and methane emissions policy.

-GTI and the Energy Institute at Colorado State University hosted the 8th annual CH4 Connections conference in person and online at October 12-13, 2021 at CSU in Ft.
-Collins, Colorado and it was extremely well received.
-The event connected leading research experts, policy makers, and environmental advocates to collaborate and share perspectives on important issues.
-Keynote speakers along with methane emissions and mitigation experts who served as moderators and panelists provided an intimate and interactive experience for participants.
+GTI Energy and the Energy Institute at Colorado State University have partnered to co-host the conference for the past nine years.
+The event is a way to connect with leading research experts, policy makers, and environmental advocates to collaborate and share perspectives on important issues.
+Keynote speakers along with methane emissions and mitigation experts serve as moderators and panelists providing an intimate and interactive experience for participants.
+Past conference proceedings are also available on the conference website.

 Center for Methane Research (CMR)